 Below are some ways to implement a healthy classroom for your students and for you.

 1. Every day before class: Wipe door handles and frames, walls, counters, computer keyboards including mouse and desktops that are touched by hundreds of hands every day with an effective non-toxic sanitizer and a micro fiber towel.
 This will limit the spread of viruses and bacteria in as you work to create a healthy classroom.
 If experiencing a flu outbreak, try to do this at least two times daily.

 2. Make sure that students wash their hands (soap and warm water is fine) before and after breakfast, snacks, lunch and after each bathroom visit.
 Of course, this is more difficult to monitor with older students, but friendly reminders will be helpful.

 3. Set up a sanitation station in your healthy classroom that includes: liquid pump non-antibacterial soap, non-toxic hand sanitizer*, tissue and paper towels to dry hands and a waste basket.
 Instruct students that they must wash, dry and sanitize (in that order) their hands before leaving the station.

-4. For prevention, talk to students about the importance of coughing into their bended arm/sleeve and washing their hands to contain the spread of germs.
-Remind them to avoid touching their eyes, mouth or nose with their fingers/hands.
-Remind them often during cold and flu season.
+4. For prevention, talk to students about the importance of coughing into their bended arm/sleeve and washing their hands to stop the spreading of germs.
+Remind them to avoid touching their eyes, mouth or nose with their fingers/hands…especially during cold and flu season.
 During the first few weeks of school, go over your “wellness strategies” every day.

 5. If possible and funds permit, invest in an air purifier for your healthy classroom.
-Air purifiers can remove 99.97 percent of the pollen, dust, animal dander, and even bacteria from the air.
+A good air purifier can remove 99.97 percent of the pollen, dust, animal dander, and even bacteria from the air.
 There are very good ones that will last for more than several years for an investment of less than $100.00.

 6. If school policies allow, purchase an essential oil diffuser and diffuse lemongrass for ten minutes several times daily.
 Diffuse for 15 minutes before school, during lunch, and again after school.
 Some children may have allergies to certain oils, be mindful of this.